Wise Debit Card: All You Need To Know

 If you have a multi-currency account, whether personal or business and live in one of the following countries, you can apply for a Wise card:

-Australia, Germany, Austria, Belgium, Bulgaria, Croatia, Cyprus, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France (metropolitan only), Gibraltar (British overseas territories), and the British Crown Dependencies (Guernsey, Isle of Man and Jersey), Hungary, Iceland, Italy, Ireland, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Netherlands, New Zealand, Poland, Portugal, Czech Republic, Romania, Singapore, Sweden, Switzerland, United Kingdom, United States.
+Australia, Germany, Austria, Belgium, Brazil, Bulgaria, Canada, Croatia, Cyprus, Denmark, Slovakia, Slovenia, Spain, Estonia, Finland, France (metropolitan only), Gibraltar (British overseas territories), and the British Crown Dependencies (Guernsey, Isle of Man and Jersey), Hungary, Iceland, Italy, Ireland, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Norway, Netherlands, New Zealand, Poland, Portugal, Czech Republic, Romania, Singapore, Sweden, Switzerland, United Kingdom, United States.

 Wise Card Features